-The first of presented concepts is a mobile application for restaurant visitors.
-It features animated interaction with the screen presenting basic view of restaurant menu.
-The names of categories are presented via effective combination of highly readable copy and clear meaningful icons for quick visual perception.
-Simple design with animated accents which immitate interaction with physical objects is a good way to bring positive user experience.
+The first of the presented concepts is a mobile application for restaurant visitors.
+It features animated interaction with the screen presenting the basic view of the restaurant menu.
+The names of categories are presented via the effective combination of highly readable copy and clear meaningful icons for quick visual perception.
+Simple design with animated accents which imitate interaction with physical objects is a good way to bring a positive user experience.

 Another piece of interaction for the same app shows one more block of its functionality.
 It’s a simple restaurant app for checking in and receiving feedback from clients and visitors of different restaurants.
 The main idea was to provide a simple and easy-to-use interface based on animation and color accents.
 Restaurant profile shows how many visitors were there and how many of them liked it.
 The whole app enables to vote for several different features of each restaurant such as “cuisine”, “drinks”, “comfort”, “service” etc. Visual support with high-quality photo content featuring food and drinks enhances stylish looks and feeling the theme.

 This one is an iPad application for booking tables in restaurants.
 To show its functionality and strengthen it with gorgeous food images, the designer chose an experimental bar profile page.
-It’s a venue where users can order fruit and seafood, and the profile page which contains everything to go with booking a table, sharing and saving this venue.
-Animation shows the interactions of user flow showing what happens once the «Book» button is tapped.
+It’s a venue where users can order fruit and seafood and the profile page which contains everything to go by booking a table, sharing and saving this venue.
+The animation shows the interactions of user flow showing what happens once the “Book” button is tapped.